Administration Building

 Madison County Health Department

-Registered Sanitarians in the Environmental Services Branch inspect many different types of public facilities and enforce health and sanitation regulations in Madison County.
+Registered Environmentalists in the Environmental Services Branch inspect many different types of public facilities and enforce health and sanitation regulations in Madison County.
 They can also provide environmental health information and advice on a variety of topics to individuals and businesses in the community.

 Our Mission is to promote and protect the health of people living in and visiting our community by ensuring a safe living environment.